-O UDP Disabled Ping a host using the User Datagram Protocol (UDP).
+UDP Disabled Ping a host using the User Datagram Protocol (UDP).
 UDP is a stateless protocol, meaning that communication is not performed with handshake dialogues.
 UDP-based communication is not always reliable, and because of the nature of UDP services and screening devices, they are not always remotely detectable.
 Fragile Devices Scan Network Printers Disabled When enabled, the scanner scans network printers.
 Scan Novell Netware hosts Disabled When enabled, the scanner scans Novell NetWare hosts.
 Scan Operational Technology devices Disabled When enabled, the scanner performs a full scan of Operational Technology (OT) devices such as programmable logic controllers (PLCs) and remote terminal units (RTUs) that monitor environmental factors and the activity and state of machinery.
-When disabled, the scanner uses ICS/SCADA Smart Scanning to cautiously identify OT devices and stops scanning them once they are discovered.
-Wake-on-LAN List of MAC Addresses None The Wake-on-LAN (WOL) menu controls which hosts to send WOL magic packets to before performing a scan.
+When disabled, the scanner uses ICS/SCADA Smart Scanning to cautiously identify OT devices and stops Wake-on-LAN scanning them once they are discovered.
+List of MAC Addresses None The Wake-on-LAN (WOL) menu controls which hosts to send WOL magic packets to before performing a scan.
 Hosts that you want to start prior to scanning are provided by uploading a text file that lists one MAC address per line.
-For example: 33:24:4C:03:CC:C7 FF:5C:2C:71:57:79 Boot time wait (in 5 The amount of time to wait for hosts to start before performing the scan.
+For example: 33:24:4C:03:CC:C7 FF:5C:2C:71:57:79

+The amount of time to wait for hosts to start before